pelias/documentation/data-sources.md

 - `locality`
 - `localadmin`
 - `neighbourhood`
-- `coarse` (alias for simultaneously using all of the above)
+- `coarse` (alias for simultaneously using all the above)

 [Who's on First](https://whosonfirst.mapzen.com) is an open data directory of worldwide "administrative places" created by Mapzen.
 It is our primary provider of:
 - Countries
-- Regions (e.g. States, Provinces)
+- Regions (for example: States, Provinces)
 - Counties
 - Localities (cities, towns, hamlets)
 - Neighbourhoods

-Additionally, for addresses and venues (POI's) coming from OpenStreetMap, Geonames, and OpenAddresses, we use Who's on First to provide standardized fields for the country, region, locality, and neighbourhood (in addition to any other matching levels the place may fall within like counties or macro-regions).
+Additionally, for addresses and venues (POI's) coming from OpenStreetMap, Geonames, and OpenAddresses, we use Who's on First to provide standardized fields for the country, region, locality, and neighbourhood.
+Other matching levels the place may fall within `macro-county` or `macro-region` taxonomy from Who's on Firsts.

 [License](https://github.com/whosonfirst/whosonfirst-data/blob/master/LICENSE.md)